SamiKaab/BIOE6901_project3_UQ/README.md

   sudo apt-get install libqtgui4 sudo apt-get install libqt4-test
   ```
+**Note some of the above dependencies may fail to install, simply continue with the rest of the set up**

 Run the following commands **only if you are using the ximea cameras**:
   ```sh
   wget https://www.ximea.com/downloads/recent/XIMEA_Linux_SP.tgz